AlexanderKosik/software_design/content/material/testing.md

 def median_int(list_of_numbers) -> int:
     """
     Returns the median as integer.
-Function is lower item of the sorted list if container length is even.
+    This function returns the value of item above the middle of the sorted list if container length is even.

     Throws an IndexError on empty list